The sets and some other info in this guide are outdated. I will update it in the next few weeks.

 - Graveyard #2 – more damage for the damage dealers to synergize with their harmony builds.

-- Renewing Undeath – by now there should be at least one opponent corpse under your damage dealers.
-Use this to heal, give them a heal over time, and get a free purge on anyone who needs it while the damage dealers spread off the bomb location.
+- Undeath – by now there should be at least one opponent corpse under your damage dealers.
+Use this to heal and give them a heal over time while the damage dealers spread off the bomb location.